mdlopezme/ece140a_lab8/README.md

 ### Tutorial 3: Color Segmentation

 This tutorial showed how to track an object by color.
 This was done by creating a mask that selects color values within a certain range, denoising, connecting adjacent masked values into objects, and selecting the largest object.
+Using the HSV color space allows good color tracking with good tolerance for poor lighting.

 ![segmentation](Images/tutorial2_segmentation.gif)